 - If at church I simply close my eyes and listen to the worship and teaching.
 Sometimes you learn more that way, just don’t fall asleep.

 - Read your bible and pray to God, let Him know how you are feeling.

 - Journaling can help by getting your feelings out on paper.
 That is why I have a website.

 - Don’t expect this to happen all the time.
 For me, it happened a lot the first couple months, and now it usually happens the first part of spring when love is in the air – blah blah.

 - Affirmations!
 Jason are you wacko?
 Why yes, I am – but affirmations do work, and I use them.
 “I am worthy of being loved and God is preparing the path at this very moment.”

 - Attend a singles group at church.
 No couples there!

-This is how I see it, my mind has found something to focus on, something that has very strong emotions associated with it.
+This is how I see it; my mind has found something to focus on, something that has powerful emotions associated with it.
 You need to break that connection by giving it something different to think about.
 Sometimes this is easier said then done but it is VERY doable.
-Not all the above will work when you are in public or private but then again these feelings come at different times.
+Not all the above will work when you are in public or private, but then again these feelings come at different times.
 My favorite is the “to do” list when in public, that is if I am not making a mad dash for the door.

 I am sure there are many more ways to deal with your feelings, and you will discover them for yourself.
 Remember that you can choose how you are going to feel and you don’t want to let times like these make you angry or bitter.
 It is a withdrawal symptom, craving so to speak, it will pass.
 Think on all the blessings that God has for you because He does have a plan for you and it is greater than you can ever imagine.